 Wednesday, August 27, 2014

-Warren Jeffs, who is serving a life sentence in Texas for sexually assaulting underage girls he considered wives, maintains control of the group through communications from prison
+"He just started clamping down on everybody," Holm said of Jeffs, who is serving a life sentence in Texas for sexually assaulting underage girls he considered wives but maintains control of the group through communications from prison.

 Driggs, who has been studying the sect and traveling to the area for decades, said winemaking is a new venture.